Tait-Rourke/FraudCheck/README.md

 at different time periods.
 Specifically, I check for transactions 0-6 months after said customer died, 7-12 months following, 12+ months following, and 24+ months following.

-I was able to inner join these tables by medical ID or by SSN depending on whcih were available for each time period.
+I was able to inner join these tables by medical ID or by SSN depending on which were available for each time period.
 From there, I could pull more specific attributes from each row to allow for further analysis following the join.